Genbox/FastData/README.md

 | Generated | 0.5311 ns | 0.0170 ns | 0.0026 ns |  0.08 |
 | Array     | 6.9286 ns | 0.1541 ns | 0.0684 ns |  1.00 |

-## Features

-- **Data Analysis:** Optimizes the structure based on the inherent properties of the dataset.
-- **Multiple Indexing Structures:** Choose the best structure for your data size and use case:
-    - Array (linear search)
-    - Array (binary search)
-    - Array (Eytzinger search)
-    - Length indexed
-    - Minimal Perfect Hashing
-    - Hash tables/sets

-It supports several output programming languages:

-* C#
-* C++

 ## Getting started

 There are several ways of running FastData.
 See the sections below for details.